Priestley-Centre/COVID19_emissions/global_pathways/readme.md

+Updated files added for 2021 that include latest Google data until the end of 2020 Also a 4 yeat Blip scenario added.

 Global scenarios employed in FaIRv1.5 model https://github.com/OMS-NetZero/FAIR to estimate concentration, forcing and surface temperartures
 Spreadsheets of monthly emissions, concentations and forcings for four scenarios from 1765-2050